Skip to main content

 Copying values

-Iframes, by default, restrict access to the ā€œclipboardā€ of the viewing device.
+Iframes, by default, restrict access to the clipboard of the viewing device.
 When you click on a data value within Omni and select Copy value, the value will not be copied to your clipboard.
-To allow copying data values from an embedded Omni iframe, you will need to add allow="clipboard-write" to your iframe declaration.
+You can manually add allow="clipboard-write" to your iframe declaration to enable copying.
 For example:

 <iframe src={omni-embed-url} allow="clipboard-write" />